What are chronic infections?

 Leaky blood brain barrier (leaky brain)

-Systemic inflammation, inflammation and oxidative stress as a result of infections, and imbalance of the gut microbiome can disrupt the blood brain barrier (BBB) and cause "leaky brain"
+Systemic inflammation, inflammation and oxidative stress as a result of infections, and imbalance of the gut microbiome can disrupt the blood brain barrier (BBB) and cause "leaky brain," which can lead to neuroinflammation.

 How to recover from chronic infections?